Our Parents

 12. Walker

-Walkers take it one step further than a cane for those who have more difficulty walking.
-They may not always be convenient, but using a walker is far better than the alternative if it can save you from a broken bone or worse.
+Walkers take it one step further than a cane for those who have more difficulty getting around.
+They may not always be convenient, but using a walker is far better than the alternative if it can save your loved one from falling and getting injured.

-All of those items are useful for prevention, which is always preferable.
-But even if you implement all of them, you may not be able to ward off the possibility of a fall completely.
-To be safe, consider also purchasing these items that will help ensure the damage is reduced if you do fall.
+All of the items above are useful for senior fall prevention.
+However, even if you implement all of them, you may not be able to ward off the possibility of a fall completely.
+To be safe, consider the following items that can help your loved one summon help after falling and reduce the severity of the impact.

-If a senior does fall off the bed or out of a wheelchair, you want someone to know right away so they can check and make sure there are no serious injuries.
-You can buy both chair exit alarm systems and bed exit alarm systems that will sense when the user falls and alert the appropriate contacts so they get help.
+If your loved one falls off the bed or out of a wheelchair, you want someone to know right away so they can make sure there are no serious injuries.
+Both chair alarms and bed exit alarms will sense if your loved one falls and can alert others to ensure they receive immediate help.

-Fall mats will soften the landing for any fall that occurs, making it much less likely that a senior will encounter broken bones or other serious injuries.
+Fall mats will soften the landing for any fall that occurs, making it much less likely that your parent will break a bone or sustain other serious injuries.
 You can put them in any spots that may be a cause for concern, like next to the bed or on any floor surfaces around the house that are especially hard.

 SHARE THE ARTICLE